matteobroketa/Harvard_Pump_DIY_Control/README.md

 This application is intended for laboratory use on Windows and is designed to be distributed as a standalone executable built with PyInstaller.

-## Status

-This repository is structured as a public-facing application repository.
-Before publishing, confirm that:

-- all machine-specific paths, usernames, screenshots, and local-only notes have been removed,
-- all default serial settings are intentional and documented,
-- the release workflow has been tested on GitHub,
-- the packaged `.exe` has been validated on a clean Windows machine.

 ## Safety notice

 This software controls real hardware.